 1. Can the 3 Campus Asia Programme fulfill SI and GC?

-Student might fulfill GC through 3 Campus East Asia Programme, which is now organized by the HKU Horizon Office.
+Student might fulfill GC and Common Core through 3 Campus East Asia Programme, which is now organized by the HKU Horizon Office.